 - A certain amount of dyes are also hydrolyzed during application.

 - Additionally, wide range of color can be produced with reactive dyes.

 The dyeing of cellulosic fiber with reactive dyes is influenced by some factors.
 The following factors should consider during the dyeing operation.

 - pH: Reactive dyeing is done in an alkaline conditon for this reason pH of the dyeing bath should control. pH should be between 11.5 -11.

 - Temperature: Temperature should fix depending on the brand of reactive dyes.

 - Concentration of electrolyte: Concentration of electrolyte depends on the type of shade.

 - Time: Dyeing time should be between 60 – 90 minutes.

 - Liquor ratio: Huge amount of water is use during dyeing operation.
 Higher the liquor ratio betters the efficiency of dyeing.

-Reactive dyes have some advantage and disadvantage to use.
+In sum, reactive dyes have some advantages and disadvantages to use.
 Different famous dyes manufacturing companies produce reactive dyes with different characteristics.
 So, select your ones depending on your demand.